Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

 We are not aware of specific results on the prevalence of radical ideals among all ideals, but we expect that a ``typical" ideal (with respect to some reasonable probability distribution) is radical.
 Consequently, we hypothesize that for almost all (in a precise sense that would require additional work to specify) complex varieties defined over the reals, checking invariance with respect to a polynomial vector field reduces by Theorem \ref{radinvartest} to checking membership of the first Lie derivatives in the ideal generated by the defining polynomials of the variety.

 This leads to an interesting situation with regard to the computational complexity of checking for invariance.
 Given $A\subseteq \rx$, \emph{if} $\vsc{A}$ is totally real \emph{and} $(A)$ is radical, then we can check invariance of $\vsr{A}$ with complexity singly exponential in the number of variables.
-(This requires a singly exponential test for radical ideal membership like Sz\'{a}nt\'{o}'s \cite{{Szanto97},{szanto1999computation}}.)
 As explained in the preceding paragraph, we have reason to believe that this is possible for almost all choices of $A$.

 However, we are left with the ``measure zero" cases where $\vsc{A}$ is not totally real or $(A)$ is not radical.
 Determining whether a given candidate $A$ has these properties appears, in the worst case, to be doubly exponential in the number of variables.
 For instance, decomposing a variety into irreducible components (which seems unavoidable for determining if the variety is totally real) has doubly exponential lower bounds in $n$ \cite[Thm.
 1]{chistov2009double}.
 (In particular, Chistov shows that for sufficiently large $n,d$ there are polynomials in $n$ variables of degree less than $d$ defining a reducible variety with a component whose corresponding prime ideal has no set of generators with all elements having degree less than a certain doubly exponential bound.)
 Likewise, checking if a variety is radical is closely related to \emph{primary ideal decomposition} \cite[Sect.
 4.8]{clo1_4}, which has doubly exponential complexity (following again from \cite[Thm.
 1]{chistov2009double}).